Safer pond design

 Good options for child friendly gardens include self-contained features where the reservoir is safely hidden, often below ground, and little if any depth of water is visible.

 You should always turn off or disconnect mains electrical equipment before working in the pond, and dry your hands before handling plugs and switches.
-In swimming ponds, mains power pool pumps need to be housed in a separate chamber and should never be used within the pond itself.
+In ‘swimming ponds’, mains power pool pumps need to be housed in a separate chamber, and only low voltage equipment (12-24v) should ever be used within the pond itself.

-Fine spray fountains and splashing ornaments can on rare occasions harbour harmful bacteria, especially where the water is regularly above 20 degrees C, e.g. in a conservatory.
-Controls include the use of suitable water treatments and/or a UV/filter unit, which we can fit.
+Fine spray fountains and splashing ornaments can on rare occasions harbour harmful bacteria, especially where the water is regularly above 20 degrees C (e.g. in a conservatory).
+Controls include the use of suitable water treatments and/or an Ultra-Violet/Filter unit.
 Contact Us for more information.